KaplanOpenSource/hera/hera/doc/source/toolkits/simulations/openFoam/solvers/StochasticLagrangianSolver.rst

 In order to run a stochastic lagrangian solver, we need to perform the following steps:

 1. Create a flow field for dispersion from an existing flow field.
-2. Create the dispersion case and link the flowfield to it.
+2. Create the dispersion case
 3. Run the dispersion simulation.

 Create a flow field for dispersion from an existing flow field.